What Florida is doing to improve the state's dirty water situation

 Several approaches have been taken to combat the state's water woes ranging from executive orders, calls for volunteers and spreading awareness.

-Granted, there isn't a one-size-fits-all solution to the issues hounding the state's aquatic ecosystem.
-Because the problems vary in their root causes, so must the stances the state takes when developing a fix.
+However, there isn't a one-size-fits-all solution to the issues hounding the state's aquatic ecosystems.
+Because the problems vary in their root causes, so must the stances the state takes when developing fixes.

 News 6 has broken down the different issues and what's being done to attempt to quell the problems.